Post

 If you selected “External,” you may need to complete the following settings:

-Click “Project Number” → Expand the left sidebar → “API & Services” → “OAuth consent screen”
+Click on “Project Number” → Expand the left sidebar → “APIs & Services” → “OAuth consent screen”

-Select “Target Audience” → Test Click “Publish App” → Complete.
+Select “Target Audience” → Test Click “Publish App” → Done.

 If the above steps are not set, users will encounter the following error:

-Access blocked "XXX" did not complete the Google verification process
+Access blocked “XXX” not completed Google verification process

 — — —

-You only need to go to the GAS project → `Settings.gs` → change:
+Just go to the GAS project → Settings.gs → Change:

 const iOSFirebase = new FirebaseStub(iOSFirebaseProject);